 BOTOX’s Favorite “Cousin”

 With the popularity of BOTOX® Cosmetic there was bound to be some competition.
 Dysport® (formerly known as Reloxin) is another neuromodulator that works in the same way as BOTOX.
-This product is made by the same company as Restylane® and is now available for San Francisco patients.
+Made by the same company as Restylane®, Dysport is now available for San Francisco patients.

 Facial plastic surgeon Dr. David Mabrie specializes in surgical and nonsurgical facial rejuvenation techniques.
 He has extensive education and training focused specifically on the face, so he is especially qualified to help you decide if a San Francisco Dysport treatment is right for you.
 Request a consultation online or call us at (415) 445-9513 today.